 Discover works that explore new digital practices, experimental animation and fresh approaches to analogue filmmaking in this screening of cutting-edge artists’ films.
 Shortlisted for this year’s Film London Jarman Award, which comes with a £10,000 prize, the six artists present innovative, imaginative and immersive works that address prevalent topics in contemporary society.

 Inspired by visionary British filmmaker Derek Jarman, the Award recognises and supports artists working with the moving image.
 The shortlisted artists illustrate the spirit of inventiveness within art-film, highlighting the breadth of creativity and craftsmanship the medium has to offer, as well as its powerful ability to engage and provoke audiences.

 The winner of the Film London Jarman Award will be announced on the 25 November 2019.
 The award is presented in partnership with the Whitechapel Gallery, with support from Genesis Cinema and h club London.

 The tour runs from 26 September to 3 December 2019 and is visiting ten venues across the UK.

-Tell me the story of all of these things (2017) Rehana Zaman
+Rehana Zaman, Tell me the story Of all of these things (2017), 23 mins

 Cécile B. Evans examines the value of emotions in contemporary societies, and their rebellion as they come into contact with the power structures that directly impact our daily lives.
 Her videos, which combine live action and digital animation, use narrative to negotiate the possibility of many diverse realities within a common space.